BlackWhiteYoshi/Blazor.TSRuntime/README.md

 # TSRuntime
 A typed JSRuntime for automatic js-module management and more guidance.

+# Getting Started
+still in development.
+At the moment there is only a ConsoleApp entryPoint.

+# Structure
+The Solution contains a core library and 3 entryPoints (ConsoleApp, SourceGenerator, VS-extension).
+The Core itself uses a SourceGenerator ("TSRuntime.Generation") to produce the code for the function "GetITSRuntimeContent".

 # TODO
- * XML Summaries
- * Tests
+ * Tests (Config, Parser, Generator)
- * GenericSupport (INumber<T>)
- * Documentation
- * Function (non-module) parsing
  * Config
    - include/exclude path
    - Invoke/TrySync/Async enable/disable
-   - function-naming [InvokeTrySync_moduleName_functionName]
+   - function-naming ($function$_$module$_$action$ -> getCookies_Shared_InvokeTrySync)
    - Function (non-module) parsing
    - JsRuntime-functions enable/disable)
  * EntryPoints (Dictionary for ModuleList (key is filePath, value is index of ModuleList))

-# Getting Started
-still in development.

-# Build and Test
-In folder "src" is a executable Console application and in folder "tests" are the tests.
+   - ConsoleApp
+   - SourceGenerator
+   - Extension
+ * Documentation (readme.md)
+ * GenericSupport (INumber<T>)
+ * Function (non-module) parsing

 # Contribute
-Me
+See TODO